llmrtc/llmrtc/docs/docs/providers/overview.md

 `*` Streaming support depends on the specific model/server; see individual provider pages for details.

+## Vision

+LLMRTC supports vision in two ways:

+1. **Native vision LLMs** (recommended): Use a vision-capable LLM provider (OpenAI, Anthropic, Gemini) and send image attachments.
+The backend forwards attachments to the LLM automatically.
+2. **Dedicated vision providers**: If your chosen LLM is text-only, configure a separate `VisionProvider` (for example, LLaVA) to describe images before sending text to the LLM.

+See:
+- Concepts → Vision & Attachments
+- Local Providers → LLaVA
+- Local Providers → Ollama (multimodal)

 See also:
 - OpenAI, Anthropic, Gemini, Bedrock, OpenRouter, LMStudio pages under **Providers**.
 - Local provider pages (Ollama, Faster-Whisper, Piper, LLaVA) for offline stacks.